StarpTech/next-localization/README.md

 ## Performance considerations

 Don't forget that a locale change will rerender all components under the `I18nProvider` provider.
 It's safe to create multiple providers with different language dictionaries.
 This can be useful if you want to split it into different namespaces.

-For all other cases, you can still use `React.memo`, `useMemo` in your components.
+[Here](example/pages/namespace.js) you can see an example how to lazy-load a component with a different locale file.
+Code splitting is ensured by embedding the JSON file via the babel macro [json.macro](https://github.com/ifiokjr/json.macro).

 ## Other considerations